-Voyager at 40: Where Will the NASA Spacecraft Go Next?
+Both of NASA's Voyager spacecraft are now interstellar.
+Where to next?

-NASA’s twin Voyager spacecraft have been traveling the interstellar road for 40 years, sweeping past the giant planets of the outer solar system before heading to the very fringes of our sun’s domain.
+NASA’s twin Voyager spacecraft have been traveling the interstellar road for more than 40 years, sweeping past the giant planets of the outer solar system before heading to the very fringes of our sun’s domain.
+Now, one probe has achieved a milestone in exploration: On December 10, NASA announced that Voyager 2 has entered interstellar space, six years after Voyager 1 first crossed the threshold.
+The twins are the only two spacecraft ever to venture so far from home.

+To confirm Voyager 2's exit, scientists analyzed data from the spacecraft's Plasma Science Experiment, which measured the heliopause—the boundary between the sun's protective plasma bubble and interstellar space.
+On November 5, the instrument recorded a steep decline in particles from the sun's plasma.
+At the same time, Voyager 2 saw more high-energy particles from elsewhere in the galaxy, confirming that the probe had left our cosmic cul-de-sac.

+"Working on Voyager makes me feel like an explorer, because everything we're seeing is new," MIT researcher John Richardson, the principal investigator for the plasma experiment, said in a statement.
+"Even though Voyager 1 crossed the heliopause in 2012, it did so at a different place and a different time, and without the PLS data.
+So we're still seeing things that no one has seen before."

-But even at more than 10 billion miles from the sun, the Voyagers’ story is just beginning.
+But even at more than 11 billion miles from the sun, the Voyagers’ story is just beginning.
 On their current paths, both probes will still be heading outward across the galaxy eons after they escape the gravitational tug of the sun, and perhaps long after our star dies in four or five billion years.
 Should the spacecraft ever be intercepted by an alien civilization, two golden records bearing the sights and sounds of planet Earth could play the last whispers of a long-dead planet.

 Assuming they stay on course, it’s going to be a lonely trip for the Voyagers, because even though our Earthly skies appear to glitter with countless pinpricks of light, space is mostly empty.
 Distances between the stars are so vast that even when our galaxy smashes into the one next door, not much will happen in the way of stellar collisions.

-Note: This story was originally published on September 6, 2017, and has been updated to reflect Voyager 2's entrance into interstellar space.
-Michael Greshko contributed reporting.